tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 ```

-An RFTools powercell containing more then 1000000 energy:
+An RFTools powercell containing more than 1000000 energy:

 ```json
 {